Office hours and coffee chats

 Student club events

 Fuqua MBA student clubs and organizations are the lifeblood of campus activities, and there are clubs for most every professional and personal interest.
 Sponsoring a club event, either with time or money, provides visibility for companies and a chance to interact with students interested in areas that align with employer recruiting needs.
 Examples include sending representatives to participate in a symposium or sponsoring a tour of company facilities.

 MBA club organization information can be found on the MBAA clubs web site.
 Reach out directly to club presidents to discuss sponsorship and partnership opportunities.
-Sector managers should be notified, so club events can be coordinated with other recruiting activities.
+Account managers should be notified, so club events can be coordinated with other recruiting activities.

 Host students on-site at your organization

 During fall and winter breaks students organize trips to cities around the US and abroad to visit companies and learn more about their culture and hiring needs.
 An employer visit, which usually lasts from one to three hours could consist of a tour, presentation, panel discussion, lunch, and/or any activity that would be of interest to students.
 Fuqua refers to these visits as "Week-in-Cities" and past trips have included the "Week on Wall Street", visits to consumer packaged goods companies in New York and New Jersey, consulting firm visits in Atlanta, and a "tech trek" to the West Coast.

-Employers interested in student visits should notify their sector manager.
+Employers interested in student visits should notify their account manager.